kmal808/hi-data/README.md

 # hi-data
-Merged data for each district from the Hawaii Zoning Atlas Spreadsheet.
-Workflow done on local server.
+# Automation workflow to merge data for each district into one csv file.

+Data source the [Hawaii Zoning Atlas](https://hawaiizoningatlas.com) G-Sheet.

+Workflow hosted and ran locally.